Bats begin with "b" - Beneficial!

 Bats, like all wildlife, need food, water and shelter.
 If you have moving water on your property, or have a pond on your property, you may find that bats are attracted to it.
 Some bats, such as little brown bats, often forage along waterways or over water edges.

 Many bats use tree cavities as places to roost.
 If you have dead standing trees on your property, they will provide ready homes for bats.
 Shagbark hickory trees are like a high-rise apartment, with some bats preferring to seek shelter under the tree’s characteristic shaggy bark.
 You can help reduce cases of predation on bats by keeping your cats indoors.
 Outdoor cats may not actually feed on bats, but because cats have a strong hunting instinct, they will hunt down and kill bats when opportunities arise.

 If you don’t have trees on your property, but would still like to provide roosting places for bats, you can do so by either building or purchasing a bat box and placing it in an appropriate place.

-Cris Patrick Schwanebeck (holding the bat house pole in the picture above right) and members of Knoxville Boy Scout Troop 377 erected four bat houses at Marion County Park.
+Cris Patrick Schwanebeck (holding the bat house pole in the picture) and members of Knoxville Boy Scout Troop 377 erected four bat houses at Marion County Park.
 Cris Patrick is working on earning his Eagle Scout Award.

 How do you humanely remove bats from a building?